 - the Workflow balloon steps that have been shown in the application,

 - data corrections/warnings flags,

 - Announcements accepted/displayed.

-Metadata collected with apty serves as a research material for building analytical reports providing admins with helpful insights on application's usage patterns, task completion rate, and common mistakes made by the end users.
-This information can be used for getting insights about the user behaviour, ideas for better UI/UX, frequency and completeness of established workflows, and whether they could fall under the category of best practice.
+Metadata collected with Apty serves as a research material for building analytical reports for providing admins with helpful insights on application's usage patterns, task completion rate, common mistakes made by the end users, as well as by Apty Lens for defining the sequence of user actions.
+This information can be used for getting insights about the user behavior, ideas for better UI/UX, frequency and completeness of established Workflows, and whether they could fall under the category of best practice.

 All the information collected by Apty is stored in the AWS Data Centers located in the United States of America.